tanainc/tana-import-tools/README.md

 ### Evernote

- - graph (links, inline links)
+ - 🟢 graph (links, inline links)
- - journal pages (daily notes)
+ - 🟢 journal pages (daily notes)
- - todos
+ - 🟢 todos
  - 🟢 headings
- - divider (horizontal line)
+ - 🟢 tables - first column header will always be "Title" in Tana
  - 🟢 code blocks
- - 🟡 flags (marking as important) - converted to fields
- - images
+ - 🔴 images
- - comments on nodes
+ - 🔴 comments on nodes
  - events
  - tags (converted to supertags)
  - 🟢 highlighted text
+ - 🟢 author field
+ - 🟡 flags (marking as important) - converted to fields
  - 🟡 reminders - converted to fields
- - person assignments
+ - 🔴 person assignments
+ - 🔴 divider (horizontal line)
  - 🔴 recurring dates

 1. You must be on the Desktop app for export functionality